Code-Institute-Submissions/moscarellar-ci-5/README.md

 ## Color Palette

-In the context of a meme sharing and to-do list app, the chosen color palette of F8F9FA, 343A40, FFC107, 1A1A1A, 4D4D4D, FFA500 (Orange), and 0000FF (Blue) can be appropriate and beneficial for the following reasons:
+In the context of a meme sharing and to-do list app, the chosen color palette of F8F9FA, 343A40, FFC107, 1A1A1A, 4D4D4D, FFA500 (Orange), #808080 for better contrast, and 0000FF (Blue) can be appropriate and beneficial for the following reasons:

 - Visual Appeal: The combination of light and dark shades in the palette creates a visually appealing and balanced design.
 - Readability: The high contrast between the light background and dark text color ensures good readability.